HELLO, I CHOSE (AND EDITED ) THIS STORY ABOUT MY DISTANT RELATIVES. IT’S A BIT SAD, BUT VERY INTERESTING……EDITOR DES.

 Another ‘Titanic Teddy’ was a six inch high, gold plush bear with a tinplate body made by the German toy company Bing, in 1907.
 It was allegedly found in the coat pocket of the ship’s catering manager, Gaspere Montalgo Gatti, known as Luigi, who was among the 1503 passengers and crew who perished in the disaster.
 Gatti was born in Italy in 1875 but moved to England as a young man.
 His wife Edith was a British subject and the couple had set up home at Southhampton, from where the ‘unsinkable’ Titanic set sail on April 10 1912.
 The little bear was said to have been a parting gift from Luigi’s young son Vittorio.

 Some doubt arose over the provenance of the bear as it was not listed among Gatti’s personal effects.
 However it is generally accepted that such lists were not exhaustive.
-During the blitz in World War Two the Gatti home was bombed and extensively damaged but the family (and the little bear) escaped unscathed.
+During the blitz in World War II, the Gatti home was bombed and extensively damaged, but the family (and the little bear) escaped unscathed.
 Mrs Gatti later moved north and after her death in 1962 the bear was inherited by Vittorio, who in turn died in 1974.
 His widow Margery eventually presented the bear to the Ribchester Museum of Childhood, in East Lancashire’s beautiful Ribble Valley.
 Its fame grew when, in 1992, the English soft toy company Merrythought produced a limited edition reproduction to commemorate the 80th anniversary of the Titanic’s sinking.
 The Ribchester Museum closed in 1995 and its entire contents were sold at an on-site auction which by sheer coincidence I happened to attend My partner and I had visited the museum in its dying days and picked up a catalogue.
 In a complete flight of fancy we bid on a solid silver flea circus, complete with miniature flying trapeze and all manner of flea propelled apparatus.
 Sadly, the circus went to a pest control company for a sum well above our budget.
 Several lots later we watched the much anticipated sale of the Gatti bear.
 Amid strong competition an undisclosed private buyer made a winning bid of an astonishing £9,000, paid for rather oddly in five pound notes.
 Rumour had it that the bear would be travelling to Japan.
 It is possible that the purchaser was Yoshi Sekigushi, founder of the Izu Teddy Bear Museum in Ito City.
-Perhaps the location of the teddy will emerge during centenary commemorations for the Titanic this year.

 New, limited edition Titanic bears are currently being marketed by Steiff to satisfy what has evolved into a huge collectors’ market.
-All Titanic related relics are now highly sought after and who knows what astronomical price any original mourning bear may command during this important commemorative year.
+All Titanic related relics are now highly sought after and who knows what astronomical price any original mourning bear might reach.
 However, it would be a great shame if auction results overshadowed the poignant associations between Teddy Bears and the world’s most famous maritime disaster.